Combodo/iTop/readme.txt

 End users can customize the GUI:
 - Dashboards become editable
 - List of objects are configurable per user (list of columns and sort order)
 - Some application settings can be overriden: language, favorite organizations, ...
+- Users can create shortcuts to any list of objects

 1.2 Should I upgrade to 2.0.0 beta?
     -------------------------------